Whistler's rich collection of public art is displayed throughout Whistler Village, Whistler's parks, the Valley Trail and more.

 Featured art: Thunderbird

-A new First Nations public art piece, Thunderbird, was created by Squamish Nation artist Sinámkin – Jody Broomfield.
+Public art piece, Thunderbird, was created by Squamish Nation artist Sinámkin – Jody Broomfield.
 It is located at the east end of the Upper Village Stroll at Chateau Boulevard and acts as a landmark to draw visitors through the Upper Village to the Squamish Lil’wat Cultural Centre (SLCC) and beyond onto the rest of the Cultural Connector route.

 Sinámkin constructed Thunderbird using high-grade durable aluminum.
 The sculpture sits atop a three-metre high cylinder and illuminates at night.
 The piece pays homage to the Squamish Nation legend of Black Tusk Mountain and how it became what it is today.